Gabi-coder-collab/Phd-Exercise-Gabriel/README.md

 In the exponential term exp(-k * RMS), k acts as a decay constant: larger values of k lead to a faster decrease in the score for small deviations, while smaller values result in a more tolerant scoring behavior.

 The optimal choice of k depends on how strict the evaluation should be and can be adjusted depending on the application.
 This parameter can be further discussed and tuned during presentation.
-I chosse k=1.5
+I choose k=1.5

 ------------------------------------------------------------